N-R-K/Ofast/README.md

 [How to setup per-package environment variable in gentoo](https://wiki.gentoo.org/wiki/Handbook:AMD64/Portage/Advanced#Per-package_environment_variables)

-Keep in mind that just because you have Ofast set globally doesn't mean all packages will use it.
-Certain packages can silently override your cflags due to [flag filtering.](https://wiki.gentoo.org/wiki/GCC_optimization#What_about_redundant_flags.3F)
+Keep in mind that just because you have Ofast set globally doesn't mean all packages will compile with it.
+Certain packages can silently override your CFLAGS due to [flag filtering.](https://wiki.gentoo.org/wiki/GCC_optimization#What_about_redundant_flags.3F)

 Also keep in mind that higher O levels apply *more* optimizations, not necessarily *better* optimizations.
 Ofast (or even O3) can sometimes worsen performance due to producing larger binary.